#Nearshore Software Development

-We recently helped Valant, a Seattle-based leading provider of cloud-based technology for the healthcare sector, establish a nearshore team of twelve software engineers in Madrid – a process that took just eight weeks from start to finish.
+We recently helped Valant, a Seattle-based leading provider of cloud-based technology for the healthcare sector, establish a nearshore project in Spain comprising twelve software engineers–a process that took just eight weeks from start to finish.
 (Read more about how the project went from the perspective of Valant CTO Ryan Donahue here).

 Why Set up a Nearshore team in Madrid?

 That’s easy.
 Software talent in the city is widely available and highly skilled, costs are comparatively low, and Spanish software engineers enjoy working for US and UK companies, which typically prize tech talent.
 The barriers to hiring and setting up are low.
 Our Chief Operating Officer Padraig Coffey has broken the eight week process down, step-by-step.

 Simply, you can hire great software engineers and better people more easily and more quickly than you can in London, New York or Valant’s home city of Seattle.
 And that’s not just our view – Amazon is the most highly profile recent company to choose Madrid as the location for its Southern European tech hub, citing the “overall quality of Spanish engineers” as the main attraction.

 The culture and way of working in Madrid is similar to that of many US organisations — because so many software engineers there have experience working for multinationals.
 During the recession, many of Spain’s best developers left, moving north in search of better opportunities.
 By now, a large proportion have returned – or are ready to make the move home – and they’re coming back armed with an extensive skillset, better English and a more international outlook.
 So when we were helping Valant build its team, we specifically looked for engineers with experience working for US or UK companies.